Challengers to Bonin’s reelection bid draw from frustration about homelessness and development

 The challengers are working to build public support for their campaigns by hammering what they see as Bonin’s weaknesses.

-Venice Stakeholders Association President Mark Ryavec — a relentless critic of the city’s response to homelessness in Venice, where the number of people living on the street has increased 11% since 2015 — is tapping into homeowner frustrations about campsites and vehicle-dwelling along the beach
+Venice Stakeholders Association President Mark Ryavec, a relentless critic of the city’s response to homelessness in Venice, is tapping into homeowner frustrations about campsites and vehicle-dwelling along the beach and beyond.

 Former Venice Neighborhood Council member and slow growth advocate Robin Rudisill, meanwhile, is speaking to concerns that excessive commercial and residential development is changing the character of Venice and other Westside communities for the worse.